precurse/ansible-smartos_provision/README.md

 -------------------
 - VMs cannot currently be deleted or re-provisioned.
 If you are overwriting a currently running machine, you must manually run `vmadm destroy UUID` from SmartOS.
 - If a virtual machine has is listed `~/.ssh/known_hosts` it must be removed or else it can cause errors while trying to manage the virtual machine.
+- Only Zones (joyent/lx) are tested for provisioning at this time.

 License
 -------